 Plug-in hybrid electric vehicles (PHEVs) use batteries to power an electric motor and use another fuel, such as gasoline or diesel, to power an internal combustion engine or other propulsion source.
 PHEVs can charge their batteries through charging equipment and regenerative braking.
 Using electricity from the grid to run the vehicle some or all of the time reduces operating costs and fuel use, relative to conventional vehicles.
 PHEVs may also produce lower levels of emissions, depending on the electricity source and how often the vehicle is operated in all-electric mode.

-There are several light-duty PHEVs commercially available, and some medium-duty vehicles are now entering the market.
+There are several light-duty PHEVs commercially available, and medium-duty vehicles are now entering the market.
 Medium- and heavy-duty vehicles can also be converted to PHEVs.
 Although PHEVs are generally more expensive than similar conventional and hybrid vehicles, some cost can be recovered through fuel savings, a federal tax credit, or state incentives.

 Powered by Electric Motor and Combustion Engine

 PHEVs have an internal combustion engine and an electric motor, which uses energy stored in batteries.
-PHEVs generally have larger battery packs than hybrid electric vehicles have.
+PHEVs generally have larger battery packs than hybrid electric vehicles.
 This makes it possible to drive moderate distances using just electricity (about 10 to 50-plus miles in current models), commonly referred to as the "electric range" of the vehicle.

 Fueling and Driving Options

 PHEV batteries can be charged by an outside electric power source, by the internal combustion engine, or through regenerative braking.
 During braking, the electric motor acts as a generator, using the energy to charge the battery, thereby recapturing energy that would have been lost.
 Learn more about charging PHEVs.